Axiean/keepi/README.md

 Remove a stored password by specifying the password name.
 Requires confirmation before deletion.

-4. Set/Edit Secret Key
+4. Edit Secret Key

-Allows the user to set or edit the secret key used for encryption.
+Allows the user to edit the secret key used for encryption.

 5. CANCEL
    Cancel and exit the menu.